-The Education Act 1996 specifies the legal responsibility of parent/carer(s) of statutory school age children to ensure they attend school every day the school site is open.
+The Education Act 1992 specifies the legal responsibility of parent/carer(s) of statutory school age children to ensure they attend school every day the school site is open.
 All children, regardless of their circumstances, are entitled to an efficient full-time education which is suitable for their age, ability, aptitude, and any special educational needs; either by regular school attendance or home education.
-At all times, the schools will consider their obligations under the Equality Act 2010 or considerations under the UN Convention on the Rights of the Child.
+At all times, the schools will consider their obligations under the Equality Act 2010, the Children Act 1989; 2004 and/ or considerations under the UN Convention on the Rights of the Child.

-Statutory Regulations
+Statutory Guidance